MARTIMM/Auth-SCRAM/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.4.0
+  * Normalization with rfc3454 rfc7564 (stringprep).  saslPrep rfc4013 rfc7613.
+These rfc's are obsoleted by rfc's forming the PRECIS framework.
+The perl6 module used is Unicode::PRECIS.
+  * Skip-sasl-prep() function is depricated because it is not ok to skip normalization of strings.
+  * The interfaces of some methods had to be changed in order to be able to select the proper normalization profiles.
 * 0.3.2
   * Refactoring code to have hidden methods.
 In current setup it was not possible.
 This failed because of role usage, so keep it the same.
   * documentation.